steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 :::{note}
 Make sure the PyTorch source code is corresponding to the PyTorch wheel or installation in the Docker image.
 Incompatible PyTorch source code might give errors when running the unit tests.
 :::
+This will first install some dependencies, such as a supported torchvision version for PyTorch.
+Torchvision is used in some PyTorch tests for loading models.
+Next, this will run all the unit tests.